jawi-mnh48/jawifont/README.md

 - Add glyph for Jawi letter YE (ى) at U+0649, known in Unicode as Arabic Letter Alef Maksura, used in Malay for the final sound /ə/.
 - Add glyph for Jawi letter ALIF WITH HAMZAH (أ) at U+0623, known in Unicode as Arabic Letter Alef with Hamza Above, used as a part of diphtongs that can't be used with standalone three quarter hamzah nor without any hamzah.
 Example: أيمن (aiman) is different from اءيمن (a'iman) and ايمن (iman).
   - See image version below <br/> ![aiman](img/github/aiman.png)
+- Add glyph for Jawi Opening Quotation Mark (”) at U+201D, known in Unicode as Right Double Quotation Mark.
+- Add glyph for Jawi Closing Quotation Mark (‟) at U+201F, known in Unicode as Double High-Reversed-9 Quotation Mark.
+- Add glyph for Jawi Opening Single Quotation Mark (’) at U+2019, known in Unicode as Right Single Quotation Mark.
+- Add glyph for Jawi Closing Single Quotation Mark (‛) at U+201B, known in Unicode as Single High-Reversed-9 Quotation Mark.

 For compatibility reason, a few more glyphs will also be checked and added if they don't exist: